-Pool Painting (Kiddie) - \$45,000 - The annual allocation for painting pools.
-Based on the established rotation for painting pools, the kiddie pool will be painted.
+Pool Repairs - \$75,000 - The annual allocation for pool repairs Pool Painting (Kiddie) - \$45,000 - The annual allocation for painting pools.
+Based on the established rotation for painting pools, the kiddie pool

-Pool Furniture /Re-strap - \$5,000 - Purchase to supplement current stock of pool furniture as old furniture is removed from the facility that cannot be repaired.
+Pool Furniture /Re-strap - \$5,000 - Purchase to supplement current stock of pool furniture as old furniture is removed from the facility that cannot be will be painted. repaired.